 CRIP has a limited budget and not all applications can be funded.

 The National Strategy for Disaster Resilience Community Engagement Framework (pdf) provides guidance to those working in emergency management.
 Applicants should use the Framework as a basis for designing community engagement strategies for their project.

 Projects will be assessed on the extent to which they demonstrate:

 After grants are offered applicants may be required to provide further detail to the budget or work plan before an agreement is signed.

 The funding agreement is based on the information contained in the application, including any additional information provided.
 Grant recipients will provide quarterly progress reports and a final report of the project.

 Failure to provide reports may affect an organisation's eligibility for future funding through the Natural Disaster Resilience Program.
 Funding is paid in two to three instalments, depending on the project value.
-Any unspent monies must be returned to OEM.
+Any unspent monies must be returned to Resilience NSW.

 See the Australian Government Natural Disaster Resilience Program.

 For further information and technical queries relating to the application form and enquire please contact the Resilience NSW Grants Unit via email at OEMCRIP@justice.nsw.gov.au or (02) 9212 9251.